Will the keto diet help if I have SIBO?”

 Click HERE to save these alternatives for later.

-- Low-FODMAP.
-Again, this is the only current proven SIBO diet protocol out there.
+Again, this is one of the only proven SIBO diet protocol out there.
 This, in and of itself, is restrictive enough.
 But white rice.
 You can have white rice.
 And isn’t that just beautiful?!
-If you want help navigating, grab Reasonable SIBO.
+If you want help navigating FODMAP limitations, grab Reasonable SIBO.

 p.s.
-Many of these are described and talked about at length in The Gutsy Girl’s Bible: an approach to healing the gut.
+Many of the above are described and talked about at length in A Gutsy Girl’s Bible: a 21-day approach to healing the gut.

 In 2015, Kelsey Marksteiner wrote a great post on Chris Kresser’s site called, “Why Dieting Alone is Not Enough to Treat SIBO.”
 In the article, she states,